intelligent-username/Loss-Functions/README.md

 - Where $\tau \in (0, 1)$ is a parameter that determines the quantile being estimated.
 I.e. if $\tau = 0.9$, we are estimating the 90th percentile.

-Quantile loss is a generalization of MAE , it can be tuned asymmetrically in order to give preference to over-or-under-predictions based on the domain-specific context.
+Quantile loss is a generalization of MAE, it can be tuned asymmetrically in order to give preference to over-or-under-predictions based on the domain-specific context.
 Note that, when $\tau = 0.5$, Quantile Loss is just the same as MAE.

 This is called *quantile* loss because it specifically targets a certain range (i.e. quantile) of predictions by adjusting the penalty.
 Once again, if we set $\tau = 0.9$, the loss function will penalize under-predictions (where $\hat{y}_i < y_i$) more heavily than over-predictions.
-In other words, we would be making predictions in the "over-estimation" interval.
+In other words, predictions are biased towards overestimation.
+Decreasing $\tau$ increases the penalty for over-predictions, biasing them towards underestimation.
 This is especially useful in Gradient Boosting, where component-based guesses are adjusted iteratively based on the range of previous residuals.

 Another important application of this is quantile regression, wherein we estimate a range rather than direct value or mean.